Gidraff/restful-infra-config/README.md

 # Restful-infra-config(IaC)
 ----------------------------------------------
-#####Here I show a simple implementation of Infrastructure as Code.
+##### Here I show a simple implementation of Infrastructure as Code.

 ###### Technology used:
-* Packer : Used  to build packer images for my aws servers
+* Packer : to build packer images.

-* Ansible : A configuration manages tool.
-I have used ansible to provision my packer images.
+* Ansible : A configuration management tool.
+I have used ansible as a provision for my packer images.

 * Docker: Containerization engine.
 I have used docker to build my docker image to be run by jenkins as a build agent on jenkins build.